 The Nobel Prize-winning Mexican writer Octavio Paz said, ‘The art of the fiesta has been debased almost everywhere else, but not in Mexico.’

 Thousands of people flock to the colonial riverside town of Tlacotalpan in early February to celebrate Candelaria (Candlemas), a religious celebration featuring a glorious image of the Virgin being floated down the river.
-For many people, however, the real highlight is a simultaneous son jarocho festival, a three-day romp showcasing traditional Veracruz-style music.
+For many people, however, the real highlight is a simultaneous Son Jarocho music festival, a three-day romp showcasing traditional Veracruz-style music.
 Slap that donkey jawbone!

 Festival de México

-Much like everything else in the sprawling capital, the operative word for the Festival de México is huge.
-Some 50 venues scattered throughout the city stage top-notch national and international acts, including dance, music, theater and opera.
-Held in mid-March, most of the action for the two-week event unfolds in the downtown Historic Center.
+Much like everything else in sprawling Mexico City, the scale of the Festival de México is huge.
+Some 50 venues are scattered throughout the capital, staging top-notch national and international acts, including dance, music, theater and opera.
+Held in March or April, most of the action for the two-week event unfolds in the downtown Historic Center.